 If Facebook is your primary channel, you should examine how you compare to their competition on the network.

 It can be observed that they have a good amount of content around the Luxury category, as they are a luxury brand.
 The categories which pop up are all around their business like design, automobiles, cars, transport, motor, and so on.
-It is

 You can see the posts categorized with their AI.
-Meaningful insights can be derived from the average engagement rate, the share of voice, and engagement percentage.
+Meaningful insights can be derived from the average engagement rate, the share of voice, and the engagement percentage.
 You can observe that they have a better share of voice in the Fashion, Art, and Travel categories.

 4. Twitter Social Media Competitive Analysis